ilg-deprecated/riscv-none-gcc-build/gnu-mcu-eclipse/info/BUILD-win.md

 $ bash ~/Downloads/riscv-none-gcc-build.git/scripts/build.sh --win32 --win64
 ```

-The output of the build script are two `setup.exe` files in the
+The output of the build script are two `.zip` files in the
 `${WORK_FOLDER}/deploy` folder.

 The script was developed on OS X 10.12 with Homebrew, but also runs